 For example, a tiger’s markings fall at the Golden Ratio which define the length and width of the lines on its face and stripes on its body.
 A dorsal fin of a dolphin, using the Golden Ratio, determines the width of its tail.
 All creatures, including YOU, are designed with this amazing principle of nature!

 The numbering sequence establishes a technique for finding minimum/maximum values within a range or area.
 Fibonacci incorporated values for triples of points whose distance forms the Golden Ratio.
 In the case of GOLDENWINGSHORSESHOES, the triple points are the two sides of the frog and the toe.
 Obviously, proper trimming will affect the Golden Ratio.
-The changeable number is the measurement for the toe, thus the angle for this horse.
+The changeable number is the measurement for the toe, based upon the heels being perfectly level across the hoof where the bars wrap around forming hoof wall at the "V" on each heel, thus the angle for this horse.
+Trimming is the critical factor for sound horses, and to determine the Golden Ratio for this horse, allowing hooves to land level while maintaining alignment with all structures from hof to spine.

 GOLDENWINGSHORSESHOES were designed using the Golden Ratio for the Divine Proportions with Fibonacci Numbers.
 The resulting ratio, in combination with the concept of triangulation provides the exact numbers needed for the length of the toe.
 Triangulation is a common technique incorporated in land surveying.
 Through this technique, one is able to determine a single point in space based on two other distinct points.